 - A survey by CIPD found that almost 95% of companies send their employees to different events, seminars, etc. for team building activities.

-- A University of Stanford study found that employees that worked together were able to do so for 48% longer, and solved more problems at hand.
+- A University of Stanford study found that employees that worked together were able to do so for 48% longer, and were better at creative problem-solving.

 In addition to these stats, here is a table that simplifies the differences between companies that utilize team building activities, and those that don’t.